Can iPads get viruses?

 Take a look at the apps you’ve downloaded on your iPad and check the permissions to ensure your privacy.
 For example, some apps may have access to your microphone, camera, or location.

 If you don’t use the app regularly, consider removing it altogether.
-Otherwise, review app permissions and revoke any permissions that violate your privacy.
+Otherwise, review app permissions and revoke any permissions that feel unnecessary or violate your privacy.

 Remember to install apps only from the App Store to avoid downloading any suspicious apps that might invite malware onto your iPad.